 For some organizations, it’s practically impossible.

-That’s why most businesses that practice SEO turn to the help of an SEO agency to manage some (or all) elements of their campaign.
+That’s why most businesses that practice SEO world turn to the help of an SEO agency to manage some (or all) elements of their campaign.

 SEO agencies can help you with a number of different aspects of SEO, from research and initial planning to onsite content development to link building.
-No matter what, you’ll need to work with them consistently for an extended period of time before you can see results, as SEO is a long-term strategy.
+No matter what, you’ll need to work with them consistently for an extended period of time before you can see results, as the SEO world is a long-term strategy.

-But what happens if you’ve been with your SEO agency for months without any significant increase in organic traffic?
+But what happens if you’ve been with your reputable SEO agency for months without any significant increase in organic traffic?

 What if you’re unhappy with the way they’ve been communicating?